4 min read

-Before you can collect payment by BECS Direct Debit, your must receive authorisation from your customer through a Direct Debit Request (DDR).
+Before you can collect BECS Direct Debit payments you must obtain authorisation from your customer via a Direct Debit Request (DDR).

 What is a Direct Debit Request?